moonwave99/test-fs/README.md

 });
 ```

-The tests can safely run in parallel
+The tests can thus safely run in parallel.

+---

 ## License